“Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven” [ Matthew 7 verse 21 ]

-Again the implication is that it is possible to do God's will and hence be known by Him, without even recognising it and without even knowing Him.
+Again the implication is that it is possible to do God’s Will and hence be known by Him, without even recognising it and without even knowing Him.
 The Muslim woman may be in this scenario.
-The difference between the two women in Dhaka seems to be that one may indeed be known by God, but has no relationship with Him, and the other is both known by God and knows God.
+The difference between the two women in Dhaka seems to be that one may indeed be known (favourably) by God, but has no relationship with Him (the Muslim), and the other is both known by God and knows God (the Christian).
 The latter has truth revealed to her, the former does not.
-The latter walks in light, the former in darkness.
+The latter walks in spiritual light, the former walks in spiritual darkness.

-Other books are written to record the things we do in this life (Rev 20.12); they are a permanent record of our earthly activity.
+Other books are written to record the things we do in this life (Revelation 20:12); they are a permanent record of our earthly activity.
 These books are testimony to our failings and wrong deeds in the sight of God.
-In contrast, it is interesting to note that the book of life records none of the failings of the righteous since their sins have been erased by Christ's atonement on the cross.
+In contrast, it is interesting to note that the Book of Life records none of the failings of the righteous since their sins have been erased by Christ’s atonement on the cross.
 They are born again and the slate is wiped clean!

-At the 'second resurrection' - the resurrection of judgement (Jn 5.29), those whose names are not in the book of life are raised from Hades and stand before God (Rev 20.12,13).
+At the ‘second resurrection’ – the resurrection of judgement (John 5:29), those whose names are not in the Book of Life are raised from Hades and stand before God (Revelation 20:12,13).
 The books are opened, their written deeds are used as a testimony against them, and they are found guilty:

 This is not annihilation.
 Jesus was quite explicit.
 All those who deliberately reject the offer of reconciliation to God through Christ, all those who deliberately refuse to believe Jesus when He said “You must be born again”, all those who just ignore Christ’s teachings having heard them – these spend eternity in the absence of God:

 “And these will go away into everlasting punishment, but the righteous into eternal life” (Matthew 25:46)

 Will the Muslim woman have her name in the Book of Life?